kafawi/Daily-Coding-Problem/problems.md

 Implement a job scheduler which takes in a function f and an integer n, and calls f after n milliseconds.

 [solution](SOLUTIONS/p010/concept.md)

+time: about 2h, because Api unknown in python for me

+---